baconjs/bacon.js/README.md

 EventStream with the given initial value that will be used as the current value until the first value comes from the stream.

-`stream.decorateWith(name, property)` decorates stream values (must be objects) with a new property with the given name and a value taken from the given Property.

 Property
 --------